Skip to main content

 You should spend about 40 minutes on this task.
 Write about the following topic:

-Nowadays there is an increasing trend of big shopping centers opening up while small shops are closing down.
-What are the advantages or disadvantages of big shopping centers versus small local shops?
+Nowadays there is an increasing trend of big shopping centres opening up while small shops are closing down.
+What are the advantages or disadvantages of big shopping centres versus small local shops?

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.